bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:08:28

-I read some of the discussion on the Bitcoin Talk forum about when Satoshi made those changes.
+I read some of the discussion on the Bitcoin Talk forum for when Satoshi made those changes.
-And I think the change to one megabyte, the discussion wasn't even about that change.
+I think the change to one megabyte, the discussion wasn't even about that change.
-There was another change in that in a pull request.
+There was another change in a pull request.
 I'm saying between scarecrows because he just pushed change.
-Yeah, there were people commenting on that, even though two lines above, there was a block size decrease.
+There were people commenting on that, even though two lines above, there was the block size decrease.
-So that then makes you wonder whether there was some private communication about that change, or whether there was just no communication about the change and people didn't even know about it until much later.
+That then makes you wonder whether there was some private communication about that change, or whether there was just no communication about the change and people didn't even know about it until much later.

 NVK: 00:09:00

 I like to assume there is always private communication.
-You know, I think it's a better mental model for these things.
+I think it's a better mental model for these things.
 You have to assume that people are colluding, good or bad, to try to get their preference ahead.
 It's just a normal human thing to do.
 It's the natural market thing to do.